imarc/handbook/strategy.markdown

 + Baseline performance/analytics (including conversion rates, if possible)
 + Recommendations

-The discovery document is typically 2-6 pages.
-The primary purpose of this document is to ensure all stakeholders are aligned to the same objectives and priorities.
-Secondarily, it serves as a "checklist" of sorts for the next documents: site map, wireframes, and requirements or specifications.
+The Discovery Report serves as a "checklist" of sorts for the next documents: site map, wireframes, and specifications.

-### Analytics Report

-2–8 page document that summarizes website analytics indentifying the most important data pertaining to the upcoming project.
-The primary purpose of this document is to convey user activity and trends in an easy to understand summarization, to better inform decisions during planning, design and development.
-The secondary purpose of this document is to establish a baseline for key metrics, including (where applicable) conversions and referrals.

 ### Homepage Narrative

+Summary
-Brief, 1-2 page document that defines all content, features and functionality required for the homepage.
+: Brief, 1-2 page document that defines all content, features and functionality required for the homepage.

+Time Req
+:	4–6 hours, and inclusion in the Functional Requirements Document

 This simple list and description acts as a starting point for the design and creative phase.
+It is done instead of a wireframe.

 ### Site Map

+Summary
-Diagram showing the relationship of a web site's information and organization of content.
+:	Diagram showing the relationship of a web site's information and organization of content.

+Time Req
+: N/A (Not usually broken out from [FRD](#FunctionalRequirements) or [Spec](#ProductionSpecification))

++ Convey content hierarchy and labeling
-+ iMarc uses site maps to convey content hierarchy, CMS controlled content, and template usage.
++ Denote CMS-controlled content and template usage
-+ Site maps create a navigational backbone for a website.
++ Create a navigational backbone for a website

-*Example:*
+#### Example Sitemap:
 ![Sample Site map](img/strategy/sitemap.png)

 ### Content Outline

+Summary
+:	Briefly describes the purpose and goal of each page on the site.

+Time Req
+: N/A (Not usually broken out from [FRD](#FunctionalRequirements))

 The content outline supplements a Site Map.
 A content mimics the the organization of the site map, providing 1-2 sentences about the purpose and goal of each page.
 Typically a component of the Functional Requirements.

-*Example:*
+#### Example Content Outline
 ![Sample Content Outline](img/strategy/content_outline.png)

 ### Wireframe

+Summary
+: User interface and content illustration stripped of all presentational style.

+Time Req
+: 8–12 hours per page or screen

-User interface illustration stripped of all presentational style.
-It's a bit of a "sneak preview" of the site for our clients, and helps them visualize the ideas being discussed and get buy-in from stakeholders.
+A wireframe is a bit of a "sneak preview" of the site for our clients, and helps them visualize the ideas being discussed and get buy-in from stakeholders.

+Most wireframes will depict single web pages, but some may depict multiple screens in a complex interaction or workflow.
+Multi-screen explorations are called *storyboards*.

 + Allows for rapid, efficient UI iteration
-+ Conveys what a screen does
++ Conveys what a page or screen does
 + We often create multiple wireframes express various parts of the site
-+ Sometimes depict multiple parts of a single workflow; we call these *Storyboards*
-+ Almost always annotated to describe behaviors, functionality, and content needs.
++ Annotated to describe behaviors, functionality, and content needs.
 + Should not depict creative design.
-However, design is inexlicably linked to layout, so you should consult a UX Engineer or Designer on wireframes.
+However, design is inextricably linked to layout, so you should consult a UX Engineer or Designer on wireframes.
 Often, they will be the principal authors.

-*Example:*
+#### Example Wireframe:
 ![Example of Wireframe](img/strategy/wireframe.png)